 In your sewing adventures, you may have come across an instruction in a pattern that reads: “stay stitch neck edge” – or otherwise uses the phrase “stay stitching,” without actually explaining what that means.

-Just what is stay stitching?
+And just what is stay stitching?
 How do you do it?
 When do you need to use it?

-So, What Is Stay Stitching?
+What Is A Stay Stitch?